 If you want our recommendation for the best Vivitar telescope, we’ll definitely recommend the 60X/120X model.
 You’ll get everything you need to stargaze with this kit.

 Considering the price range and other features, this one is definitely one of the best budget Vivitar telescope kits for beginners as well as intermediate stargazers.

 How To Use A Vivitar Telescope?

-Once you locate a site that is far away from any light source or light pollution, you can set up your Vivitar telescope and begin your night sky viewing experience.
-Use the tripod for greater stability.
+Once you locate a site far from any light source or pollution, you can set up your Vivitar telescope and begin your night sky viewing experience.
+Again, use the tripod for greater stability.